DenishaYP-creator/WomenInTech/README.md

 ------------ | -------------  | ------------- | ------------- | -------------
  ### Team Communication
  The Women in Tech team primary means of communciation is Slack.
 The Women in Tech team utlizes the Orange slack channel to present ideas, ask questions, and provide solutions that aide in meeting project deliverable and overall project delivery.
 Team member also shared mobile phone number to be utlized as an alternative option when necessary.

 ## Technologies

-**- Data Cleaning and Analysis:** Python Pandas will be used to clean and perform exploratory analysis on the data.
+#### Data Cleaning and Analysis:
+Python Pandas will be used to clean and perform exploratory analysis on the data.
+#### Database Storage:
-**- Database Storage:** Postgress SQL is the database we intend to use, and we will use Heruko to display the data.
+Postgress SQL is the database we intend to use, and we will use Heruko to display the data.
+#### Dashboard:
-**- Dashboard: Tableau** for a fully functioning and interactive dashboard.
+Tableau for a fully functioning and interactive dashboard.
+#### Machine Learning:
-**- Machine Learning:** SciKitLearn is the ML library we'll be using to create a the initial regression model or classification model if applicable.
+SciKitLearn is the ML library we'll be using to create a the initial regression model or classification model if applicable.
+#### Other Libraries:
-**- Other Libraries:** Numpy, Mathplotlib, Imbalance Learn
+Numpy, Mathplotlib, Imbalance Learn

 ### Group Project Deliverables